door call box on brick wall

 How does a door call box work?

-Door call boxes work by enabling a visitor to contact a resident within a building to alert them of their arrival and request property access.
+Door call boxes enable visitors to contact residents within a building to alert them of their arrival and request property access.

-The outdoor call box device is connected — either wirelessly or with wiring — to all the indoor hardware.
+The outdoor call box device is connected to all the indoor hardware—either wirelessly or with wiring.
 This connection allows visitors outside the building to talk to tenants within it.
-Most door call boxes operate with telephone technology — that is, telephone wiring or a cellular network.
+Most door call boxes operate with telephone technology—that is, telephone wiring or a cellular network.

-In addition to the hardware and the phone connection, a door call box also requires a power supply and a door release system.
-The door release enables tenants to remotely unlock the door for their visitors.
+A door call box requires hardware and a phone connection, as well as a power supply and a door release system.
+The door release enables tenants to unlock the door for their visitors remotely.
 With the push of a button, a tenant can instruct the call box to unlock the door’s electric or magnetic lock.

 Watch how ButterflyMX works: